avicse007/SpringBootIntro/SpringBoot Security OAuth2.md

 #### Start by going to the Spring Initializr and creating a new project with the following settings:

-    Change project type from Maven to Gradle.
-    Change the Group to com.okta.spring.
-    Change the Artifact to AuthorizationServerApplication.
-    Add one dependency: Web.

 #### Spring Initializr

+1. Change project type to Maven.
+2. Change the Group to com.okta.spring.
+3. Change the Artifact to AuthorizationServerApplication.
+4. Add two dependency: Spring Web,Spring Security and Cloud OAuth2.

 Download the project and copy it somewhere that makes sense on your hard drive.
 In this tutorial you’re going to create three different projects, so you might want to create a parent directory, something like SpringBootOAuth somewhere.

-You need to add one dependency to the build.gradle file:

-implementation 'org.springframework.security.oauth:spring-security-oauth2:2.3.3.RELEASE'

-This adds in Spring’s OAuth goodness.

 #### Update the src/main/resources/application.properties to match: